 With the evolution of technology, it has become easy to develop websites and web applications.
-There is an abundance of technologies such as Laravel, PHP and others available to ease the development process of building websites.
+There is an abundance of technologies such as Laravel, PHP, and others available to ease the development process of building websites.
+In this blog, we explained what is Laravel used for and how its works.

 Laravel is one such technology that is used for back-end applications.
 Laravel is a PHP-based back-end framework for web application development.